Drum Dampening: The Ultimate Guide

 Control rings are usually most effective at reducing overtones, stopping the strange ringing frequencies you hear when you hit a drum.
 The result is a drum sound that seems smoother and more focused on the pitch you’ve tuned your drum to.
 Control rings can help if you have hard-to-tune drums, as they make the drumhead more tolerant to tuning problems.
 Control rings can also reduce the sustain and make the drum deeper in pitch, especially when they’re thicker.
 Here are some typical examples of drumheads with control rings installed for dampening.

 - Aquarian Studio-X: This is a responsive single-ply drumhead with a control ring stuck to the underside.
 The control ring reduces the higher frequencies that occur around the edge.
 The sound of these drumheads is slightly punchy and deep, with a fairly good attack.
-The control ring focuses the sound, but doesn’t choke the drum.
+The control ring focuses the sound, but doesn’t choke the drum; it gives a low-moderate amount of drum muffling.
 The Aquarian Studio-X is a great option if you want something more responsive than a Remo Pinstripe, but still want to control some of the overtones.
 The Studio-X is a good choice for low and medium volume styles of music.

 Want to see more?
 Take a look at the huge range of Aquarian, Evans, and Remo drumheads with control rings for dampening.